jonathanSimonney/gitlog/Readme.md

 # gitlog

 ## setup
-to use this project, simply run
+to use this project, run

     pipenv install
     pipenv shell